Loren Lerner, PhD

 - ARTH 366 Aspects of 19th Century Western Art and Architecture - Topic: The Changing Idea of the Avant-Garde in Nineteenth and Early Twentieth-Century Painting

-- ARTH 369 Studies in Near Eastern Art &Architecture -Topic: The City of Jerusalem
+- ARTH 369 Studies in Near Eastern Art and Architecture -Topic: The City of Jerusalem

 - ARTH 262 Studies in Drawing - Topic: The Creative Drawing from the 19th Century to the Present Day